 Reading Gaol tours

-Tours will be filled with stories of the prisoners, the history of the gaol’s executions and snippets of Oscar Wilde’s own works.
+The tours were filled with stories of the prisoners, the history of the gaol’s executions and snippets of Oscar Wilde’s own works.

 Wilde spent two soul-destroying years incarcerated in Reading Prison from 1895-97.
 It was while there he wrote De Profundis, a long and harrowing love letter on spirituality and faith which charts his journey into the depths of degradation as he renounces his debauched lifestyle and celebrates the power of art.